MercyAkpan/EMBEDDED_Intruder-Detection-ESP32/README.md

 - Ultrasonic Sensor (HC-SR04 or similar)
 - Breadboard + jumper wires
 - Buzzer or vibration motor
-- Power supply (USB)
+- USB Power supply

 ---

 ## ⚙️ How It Works
-1. The ultrasonic sensor measures distance using trigger/echo pins.
+1. The ultrasonic sensor measures distance via trigger/echo pins.
 2. If the measured distance falls below a threshold (e.g., < 6 cm), the system considers it an "intruder."
 3. The buzzer/vibration motor turns ON to alert.
 4. Once the area is clear (e.g., distance > 8 cm), the system resets.